-Based on GIS and seismological investigations are determined velocities of microplates movement in Adriatiuc Sea.
-Nubia (Africa) microplate is moving NW with respect to Eurasia with a velocity of 6 mm/yr, while the Adria microplate moves NE at a rate of 4-5 mm/yr (Fig. 18) [Battaglia M. et al. 2004].
-For Nocquet J.M., Adriatic is an independent microplate within Nubia - Eurasia plate boundary one [Nocquet J.M. et al. 2001].
-Oldov et al. (2002) propose that Adria is divided by Gargano-Dubrovnic fault in two blocks.
-Northern Adria has little or no motion relative to Europe and its part of Alpine collage of Southern Europe.
-Southern Adria is moving with Nubia and is continuous from Sicily to Apulia, [Oldov J.S. et al. 2002].
+Based on GIS and seismological investigations were determined velocities of microplates movement in Adriatiuc Sea.
+Nubia (Africa) microplate is moving NW with respect to Eurasia with a velocity of 6 mm/yr, while the Adria microplate moves NE at a rate of 4-5 mm/yr (Fig. 18) (Battaglia M. et al. 2004).
+Adria is considered as an independent microplate within Nubia - Eurasia plate boundary one (Nocquet J.M. et al. 2001), which is divided by Gargano-Dubrovnic fault in two blocks (Oldov et al. (2002).
+In the frame of these interpretation data is necessary to discussed also the position of NW edge of Otranto Street, which is located in the direction of the Shkodër-Pejë deep transversal fault in the eastern Adriatic Shelf, that result parallel with Gargano - Dubrovnic fault zone (Fig. 19).